 Category Archives: Non classé

-It is quite easy to meet in rue du Joncquois!
+It is quite easy to meet in the Department of Machine Design and Production Engineering, rue du Joncquois!

 Please use the booking system:

 I will confirm your booking as soon as possible.
 Feel free to send my a SMS on +32 499 779900 if needed.

 Here are some requirements for any written report.